GainzTracker/GainzTracker/README.md

 * Users can click between recipes and workouts
 * Users see a list of articles
-* Users can click into an article to see the content, images, and media.
+* Users can click into an article to see the content, images, and media - ✅
 * Users can search for recipes or workouts

 **Optional Nice-to-have Stories**